 Scholarships and Grants Available

-Maximizing these resources can make your welding education more affordable.
+Using these resources keeps your education affordable.

 Additional Costs to Consider